krake747/hangar-747/infra/README.md

 ## CI/CD Pipeline

-The template workflow automates the personal IAC for a private project.
+The release-and-deploy workflow automates the deployment of the managed API resource.
 It runs in the CI/CD pipeline to deploy the following resource: [Web Api](https://krake-api-dev.mangoplant-23fd7721.westeurope.azurecontainerapps.io/)

 ### Deploy Infrastructure to Azure Workflow